Jennifer Aniston and Reese Witherspoon: “Strict protocol” for filming

 What is the challenge of a current story?

 Telling such a timely story “is a big challenge because you want to get it right,” said Witherspoon.
 “In fact, it’s all happening in real time.
-It’s exciting, and at the same time it’s fun to create a series that happens in real time as we watch the world learn the new normal,” added Aniston.
+It’s exciting and fun to create a series that happens in real time as we watch the world learn the new normal,” added Aniston.
 “We’re portraying it as honestly as we can because it’s what we’re experiencing.
 It’s a huge responsibility, but that makes it exciting too,” she added.

 Filming during Corona